Vilna Gaon: Attempt to make Aliyah to the Land of Israel

 In his old age, I (his son) asked him (Gaon of Vilna) many times why he did not visit the Holy Land and he did not answer me.
 Once, after I entreated him at length, he replied, ‘I did not receive permission from heaven.’

 It is known that the Vilna Gaon tried to immigrate to the Land of Israel, and even wrote a letter to his family while traveling to Königsberg, which was later published under the title "Aliyah to Terufah."
 In the letter, he wrote that he was going to the "desired Land of Israel and the desire of God, whose upper and lower realms yearn for it."
 However, this attempt was unsuccessful, and he decided to return home, stating that he had no permission from heaven to make aliyah to the Land of Israel.

 There is disagreement regarding the year in which the Vilna Gaon tried to make aliyah.
-Dov Eliyach, in his book "The Gaon," tries to prove from the wording of the letter that the attempt occurred when the Gaon was around forty years old, likely in the winter of Tavkuf Kaf (1759–1760).
-The book 'Kol HaTor' states that he attempted to make aliyah in the year Tavmem Bet (1782).
-In contrast, Dr. Aryeh Morgenstern argues that the attempt occurred around the year Tavkuf Lamed Chet (1778), based on documents from the Jewish community in Holland mentioning a person named "Rabbi Eliyahu from Vilna," although it is unclear whether this refers to the Gaon.
-Eli Eliyach suggested that the attempt took place in the summer of the year Tavkuf Zayin (1767).
+Dov Eliyach, in his book "The Gaon," tries to prove from the wording of the letter that the attempt occurred when the Gaon was around forty years old, likely in the winter of 5520 AM (1759–1760).
+The book 'Kol HaTor' states that he attempted to make aliyah in the year 5542 AM (1782 CE).
+In contrast, Dr. Aryeh Morgenstern argues that the attempt occurred around the year 5538 AM (1778 CE), based on documents from the Jewish community in Holland mentioning a person named "Rabbi Eliyahu from Vilna," although it is unclear whether this refers to the Gaon.
+Eli Eliyach suggested that the attempt took place in the summer of the year 5527 AM (1767 CE).

 As described in the book Kol HaTor, the Vilna Gaon sought to renew the Jewish settlement in the Land of Israel, to revive its desolate areas, and to create a group of wise and moral individuals whom he called "Anshei Emunah" (People of Faith).
-He believed this would pave the way for the arrival of the Messiah, whom he anticipated would appear in the year Tav Resh (1840).
+He believed this would pave the way for the arrival of the Messiah, whom he anticipated would appear in the year 5600 AM (1840 CE).
 He proclaimed, "The voice of the turtle dove is heard in our land" (based on Song of Songs 2:12).

-Following his teachings and through the initiative of his disciple Rabbi Chaim of Volozhin, many of his students made aliyah to the Land of Israel beginning in the year Tav Kaf Chet (1808), in the aliyah known as the "Aliyat Talmidei HaGra" led by his disciple Rabbi Menachem Mendel of Shklov.
+Following his teachings and through the initiative of his disciple Rabbi Chaim of Volozhin, many of his students made aliyah to the Land of Israel beginning in the year 5568AM (1808 CE), in the aliyah known as the "Aliyat Talmidei HaGra" led by his disciple Rabbi Menachem Mendel of Shklov.
 Initially, they settled in Safed and established the Perushim community there.
-From the year Tav Kuf Ayin Vav (1816), some of them moved to Jerusalem and re-established the Ashkenazi community there.
+From the year 5576 AM (1816 CE), some of them moved to Jerusalem and re-established the Ashkenazi community there.